From R1800 nightly for the entire house

 Seven kays from Stanford and tucked away in a private wind-free glade, you wouldn't say the Little Farmhouse is out-the-box new - because on aura and attention to traditional detail it feels like it's been around for a lot longer.

 The cottage is appointed on a 10ha hobby farm, made real by 50 bleating sheep and two resident donkeys called Onkie and Penelope.

-The decor and furniture is good ole farmstyle - rattan chairs and a couch covered in granma's favourite fabric, an open kaggel and a Dover stove, beds with both head- and foot-boards, enamel tin jugs with fresh flowers, a large sheltered stoep...
+The decor and furniture is good ole farmstyle - rattan chairs and a couch covered in granma's favourite fabric, an open kaggel, beds with both head- and foot-boards, enamel tin jugs with fresh flowers, a large sheltered stoep...

 Capping the ambience is a reed-ceilinged loft bedroom, which your kids and the kid in you will love for its cosiness and dappled morning sunlight pouring through the solder door.

-Lying just 7km from the village, a whole platter of activities awaits you at your doorstep - restaurants, pubs, bric and brac shops, the local brewery, trout fishing on the neighbours farm, hiking in Salmonsdam Nature Reserve, just some of the options.
+Lying just 7km from the village, a whole platter of activities awaits you at your doorstep - restaurants, pubs, bric and brac shops, the local brewery, trout fishing on the neighbours farm, mountain bike and hiking trails, just some of the options.

 Going by the sweet name alone, the Little Farmhouse looks set to become a wholesome staple on the Budget Getaways map.

 "We visited The Little Farmhouse for my 40th birthday and it was such a treat!
 My kids absolutely loved it, especially our visits from the donkeys in the mornings.
 The setting was lovely and private and the hot tub was perfect for the chilly weather.
 This is definitely going into my list of favourite getaways."